 Some women report that when they first begin taking progesterone, they experience dizziness and vertigo.
 This may be related to the fact that progesterone acts on some of the same parts of the brain and in a similar way to anesthesia.
 If this represents a symptom of excess, it seems to be a transitory one that clears as your system accommodates to a greater availability of the hormone.
 It can, in the short term, however, represent a significant safety hazard requiring some vigilance to avoid putting yourself, or others, at risk.

 As we've said throughout this guide, everyone's need for hormones is different.
 Some women respond to even very low doses of progesterone with symptoms of excess.
-But that's not so much an excess susceptibility as an indication that for these women their endogenous production is adequate to provide for their needs.
-In practice, the range of progesterone tolerance (the difference between meeting needs and excess) can be quite narrow, and a tiny dose—or none at all—could be all that is needed to complete balance between the estrogen you're taking and the progesterone you're making.
+But that's not so much an excessive susceptibility as an indication that for these women their endogenous production is adequate to provide for their needs.
+In practice, the range of progesterone tolerance (the difference between meeting needs and excess) can be quite narrow, and a tiny dose—or none at all—could be all that is needed to complete balance between the estrogen you're taking and the progesterone you're making if any supplementation is needed at all.
 Our hormones are supplements to what we are making, meant to bridge the gap between what we make and what we need; they are not something we must either take or have none at all of, even when we no longer have ovaries.